Contact Us: studentsuccess@sandiego.edu

 If you are planning on participating in the commencement ceremony (which means walking in your cap and gown here on campus), you will be invited to come to the University of San Diego in the month of May to participate in the ceremony.
 Commencement details and information will be sent from your Student Success Team around the month of February.
 Please note, there is only one commencement ceremony each academic year.
 Fall graduates will be invited to the commencement ceremony the May after they graduate, while Summer graduates will be invited to the commencement ceremony the May before they graduate.

 The 30-unit program will consist of ten courses.
+Please note, some students will be required to complete prerequisite courses which will be in addition to the 30-unit program.
 Courses will be offered year-round with three semesters every year: Spring, Summer, and Fall.
 Each semester will last 14 weeks.
 Students will take two courses per semester.
 Courses will run for seven weeks each with a one- or two-week break in between semesters.
 This intensive format will allow students to focus on one course at a time and to still complete the degree program in 20 months.

 This course is an introduction to probability and statistical concepts and their applications in solving real-world problems.
 This prerequisite course provides a solid background in the application of probability and statistics that will form the basis for advanced data science methods.
 Statistical concepts, probability theory, random and multivariate variables, data and sampling distributions, descriptive statistics, and hypothesis testing will be covered.
 The use of computer-based applications for the performance of basic statistics will be utilized.
 Covered topics include the numerical and graphical description of data, elements of probability, sampling distributions, probability distribution functions, estimation of population parameters, and hypothesis tests.
 This course will combine the learnings from texts, case studies, and standard organizational processes with practical problem-solving skills to present, structure, and plan the problem as it would be presented in large enterprises, and execute the steps in a structured analytics process.

-This course is on fundamental and advanced concepts of programming and problem-solving for data science.
-Python and R languages are used to solve problems on real-world datasets.
-Topics include the basics of Python and R, data acquisition, cleansing and transformation, problem understanding and data preparation, standardization, and exploratory data analysis.
-In addition, this course is on advanced concepts of programming and modeling for data science.
-Topics include data partitioning, validation, model building with Decision trees, Naïve Bayes classification, Neural networks, clustering and regression, model evaluation, dimensionality reduction, association rules, and generalized linear models.
+This course is an introduction to fundamental concepts of programming and problem-solving techniques for data science.
+Python and R are the languages used to analyze and deliver insights from real-world datasets.
+Topics include the basics of Python and R, data acquisition, integration and transformation, problem understanding, data preparation, standardization, and exploratory data analysis.
+In addition, command line tools and editors are explored in UNIX, and methods to access and analyze RDBMS databases are examined.
+The course ends with introducing students to the basics of machine learning models.

 This course covers an introduction into the methods, concepts, and ethical considerations found and practiced in the field of professional data science.
-Topics include: defining and structuring the problem, managing the integration of data science in business, the CRISP-DM and Agile processes, “ensuring the science” in data science using the scientific method, managing ethical concerns, and model bias by analyzing case studies, and performing exploratory data analysis with visualizations using BI tools.
-This course will combine the learnings from case studies, texts, and standard organizational processes with practical problem-solving skills to present, structure, and plan the problem as it would be presented in large enterprises, and execute the steps in the data science workstream.
+Topics include defining and structuring the problem, managing the business, the CRISP-DM and Agile processes, ensuring the science in data science using the scientific method, project management, managing ethical concerns and model bias, and the importance of performing exploratory data analysis.
+This course will combine the learnings from case studies, texts, and standard organizational processes with practical problem-solving skills to present, structure, plan, and present the problem as it would be done in large enterprises, including executing steps in the data science work-stream.

 This course provides a working knowledge of applied predictive modeling.
-Students will obtain a broad understanding of model training and development procedures, applications to real-world problems in the industry, and the differences between predictive model types and uses.
-Course topics include linear and non-linear regression modeling methods, linear and non-linear classification modeling methods, model selection, variable importance, variable selection and model applications.
+Students will obtain a broad understanding of model training and development procedures, applications to real-world business problems, the differences between predictive model types and uses, and introduce best practices to manage data science projects, create web applications, and present results to technical and non-technical audiences.
+Course topics include linear and non-linear regression modeling methods, linear and nonlinear classification modeling methods, model selection, variable importance, variable selection and model applications, code and R package management, and web application development using RStudio and R Shiny.

 Study of supervised and unsupervised algorithms for machine learning.
 Emphasis on formulating, choosing, applying, implementing, evaluating machine learning models to capture key patterns exhibited in cross-sectional data, time-series data, and longitudinal data.
-Considerations of model complexity, results interpretations, and implementation in real-world applications.
+Considerations of model complexity, results interpretations, and implementation in real-world applications using Python and associated packages.

-Many data sets naturally have a time series component: records collected over time, including financial data, biological data signals, such as brain waves or blood glucose levels, weather, and seasonal information.
-Practicing data scientists need to identify when they encounter time series data and apply suitable techniques.
-This course will cover the major topics in time series analysis and forecasting (prediction).
-Students will be familiar with the major types of time series models commonly used in industrial practice and apply them to real datasets, culminating in a complete analysis of a nontrivial real-world dataset from end-to-end.
+Many datasets naturally have a time series component: records collected over time, financial data, biological data signals such as brain waves or blood glucose levels, weather, and seasonal information.
+Practicing data scientists need to identify when they encounter time series data when to apply suitable techniques.
+This course will cover the major topics in time series analysis and forecasting (prediction) including stationary and non-stationary models, autoregressive and integrated autoregressive models, models for estimation, and spectral analysis.
+Different methods of estimation will be leveraged including maximum likelihood, Bayesian, and spectral estimation.
+These approaches will be applied to real-world datasets, culminating in a complete analysis from end-to-end.

-This course focuses on the major applications and techniques used in textual data mining and analyzing using Python and R. Topics include text preprocessing, vectorization and word document frequencies, linguistic feature engineering, topic modeling, text and document classification, sentiment analysis, introduction to advanced deep learning models.
+This course focuses on natural language processing and data mining of text using Python and R. Topics include collecting and preparing text data, linguistic feature engineering, comparisons of groups of text, building classification models, sentiment analysis, topic modeling, and an introduction to advanced deep learning models.

 The Master’s level capstone includes a comprehensive, in-depth data science project implementation in two individual courses to provide students with an opportunity to collect, process, and apply various data science techniques and tools to address analytic real-world interdisciplinary problems.
 The team-based, collaborative project will be conducted to practice cases similar to analytic projects in industry, government, nonprofit organizations, and academic research.
 Teams will submit a consolidated report and provide technical presentations to the project advisors on the entire project process.